xismichael/IMguiLoggerSystem/README.md

 after getting answers from the above question, I decided to make a logging system that focus on simplicity and the essence of logging: displaying, storing, and separting logs.

+I first started the with LoggingSystem.h files, which established the main functions that will be used in the main interface, which is just the window and log functions.
+I then initialized some helper functions that I thought would be essential, and at first I was going to use std::string as the storage for my comments, but later decided to use char* and take in arguments that can be apart of the comment, in a C like manner.
+I implemented this feature with the help of chatGPT. chatGPT also helped me with initiallizing autoscroll and the scrollbars, as some of the variables for the interface is quite confusing.
+I think most of the functions are prety self explanatory, it did take a while to figure out how to properly give text colors.